 Our carried reserves at each reporting date are management's best estimate of ultimate unpaid losses and LAE at that date.
 We complete detailed reserve studies for each exposure group annually for our reinsurance and insurance operations.
 The completed annual reinsurance reserve studies are "rolled forward" for each accounting period until the subsequent reserve study is completed.
 Analyzing the roll-forward process involves comparing actual reported losses to expected losses based on the most recent reserve study.
-We analyze significant variances between actual and expected losses and also consider recent market, underwriting and management criteria to determine management's best estimate of ultimate unpaid losses and LAE.
-Management's best estimate is developed through collaboration with actuarial, underwriting, claims, legal and finance departments and culminates with the input of reserve committees.
-Each segment reserve committee includes the participation of the relevant parties from actuarial, finance, claims and segment senior management and has the responsibility for recommending and approving management's best estimate.
-Reserves are further reviewed by Everest's Chief Reserving Actuary and senior management.
+We analyze significant variances between actual and expected losses and also consider recent market, underwriting and management's best estimate of ultimate unpaid losses and LAE.
+Management's best estimate is developed through collaboration with actuarial, underwriting, legal and finance departments and culminates with the input of reserve committees.
+Each segment reserve committee includes the participation of the relevant parties from actuarial, finance, claims and segment senior management's best estimate viewed by Everest's Chief Reserving Actuary and senior management.
 The objective of such process is to determine a single best estimate viewed by management to be the best estimate of its ultimate loss liability.
 As a result of these additional factors, in some instances the selected reserve level may be higher or lower than the actuarial indicated estimate.